ekzhu/datasketch/docs/_sources/lsh.rst.txt

-This module may be useful if you want to process millions of text documents in streaming/batch mode using asynchronous RESTful API (for example, aiohttp) for clustering tasks, and you expecting to maximize the throughput of your service.
+This module may be useful if you want to process millions of text documents in streaming/batch mode using asynchronous RESTful API (for example, aiohttp) for clustering tasks, and maximize the throughput of your service.

 We currently provide asynchronous MongoDB storage (*python motor package*)